ftrackhq/ftrack-connect-unity-engine/resource/packages/com.unity.scripting.python/Documentation~/installation.md

 * [Python 2.7.5 (64 bits) or later](https://www.python.org/downloads/release/python-2716/).
 The package does not work with Python 3.

-* [Unity 2018.3](https://unity3d.com/get-unity/download).
-We recommend installing the latest version of Unity 2018 via the Unity Hub; 2018.3 is the minimum.
-Unity 2019 is not yet fully tested.
+* [Unity 2019.3](https://unity3d.com/get-unity/download).
+We recommend installing the latest version of Unity 2019 via the Unity Hub; 2019.3 is the minimum.

 * Projects must use the [.NET 4.x Equivalent](https://docs.unity3d.com/Manual/ScriptingRuntimeUpgrade.html) scripting runtime version.
 This is the default for new projects but needs to be changed by hand when importing projects from earlier versions of Unity.